citrone/rss-vanilla-js/NOTES.md

 On the application title bar I want to see `RSS Reader | AngularJS Tutorial` and have the JS bootstrap file, `app.js` included.

+I will store the test specifications for end to end testing in `test/e2e/features` and their name will end in `.spec.js`.
+So, in the protractor configuration file I have updated the specs array with the following:

+    specs: ['test/e2e/features/**/*.spec.js']